Using Izamal as a hinge

 Chichén Itzá — worth it

-About an hour and a quarter to an hour and a half by car southeast.
-The most famous Maya site in the world and genuinely worth the crowds if you go early.
-Pairing it with Izamal in one day is a classic and sensible loop out of Mérida.
+About an hour and a quarter to an hour and a half by car southeast toward Valladolid.
+The most famous Maya site in the world, with El Castillo, the ball court, and the Sacred Cenote, and genuinely worth the crowds if you go early before the buses and the heat peak.
+Pairing Chichén Itzá with Izamal in one day is a classic and sensible loop out of Mérida.

 Valladolid — worth it

 Roughly an hour and a quarter to an hour and a half east.
-A larger, livelier colonial town with more to eat, more to do, and cenotes on its doorstep.
+A larger, livelier colonial town with more to eat, more to do, the Calzada de los Frailes, and cenotes like Zaci and Suytun on its doorstep.
 If Izamal leaves you wanting a real evening, drive on to Valladolid and sleep there.

 Mérida — worth it, but as an endpoint

-An hour and a quarter to an hour and a half west.
-The regional capital and the obvious place to sleep, eat, and go out.
-Most people bookend an Izamal visit here rather than treat it as a side trip.
+An hour to an hour and a half west.
+The regional capital and the obvious place to sleep, eat, and go out, with Paseo de Montejo and a full restaurant and bar scene.
+Most people bookend an Izamal visit with Mérida rather than treat it as a side trip from town.

 Honest note: do not build a day around driving out from Izamal and back.
-Fold it into a Mérida–Chichén–Valladolid line and it earns its place.
+Fold it into a Mérida–Chichén–Valladolid line, or a morning of cenotes around Homún and Cuzamá, and it earns its place.
+The one pairing to avoid is trying to chain two big Maya sites and a town in a single day; you will rush all three and enjoy none.